ben-xD/talkdash/README.md

 - Bugs:
   - Can't click on navigation menu buttons (Audience, Host) on mobile.
 [Issue](https://github.com/chakra-ui/ark/issues/1600)
 - AI ideas:
-  - Convert arbitrary text input into a duration
   - record event host message from voice (STT) - whisper on Cloudflare - but won't be used at events to avoid distracing audience
   - Filter messages for safety and edit it for being funny - not really possible, Llama2 throws "ethics" error
   - Text-to-speech and add play button on speaker screen - elevenlabs code `ElevenLabsJam` - ElevenLabs is expensive